The Capitol Hill massacre house

 Initially, the police struggled to determine a motive.
 However, one month later, a handwritten letter that appeared to be written by Huff was discovered in a dumpster near his home.

-The letter indicated that he had a bizarre hatred towards ravers and their lifestyle, which he described as being "too disturbing to ignore."
-He also claimed that they were trying to create a "world of sex."
+The letter indicated that he had a peculiar hatred for ravers and their lifestyles, which he described as "too disturbing to ignore."
+He also claimed they were trying to create a "world of sex."

-In the weeks leading up to the incident, Huff had been searching around for information on how to attend a rave.
+In the weeks leading up to the incident, Huff searched for information on how to attend a rave.

 On February 1st, 2006, a person with the email [email protected] left the following comment on a rave-related message board: